Teaching Business English

-The world of English teaching is becoming more specialized, and Business English is a popular market requiring TESOL/TEFL teachers who have become increasingly high in demand.
+The world of English teaching is becoming more specialized, and Business English is a popular topic in ESL academies, thus TESOL/TEFL teachers with business English certification, are increasingly in high demand.
 For many global multinational firms and companies, employers now require that their employees worldwide learn English so they can better use resources which are available only in the global language of business: English!

 As with all areas of teaching, students’ expectations are higher and the days are gone when a cursory glance through a copy of a business curriculum book was all it took to prepare for a business English lesson.

 Working with business people demands special skills, knowledge, and interests.
 It is also an area of teaching that can favor the mature teacher.
 Students are highly motivated since the course has clear advantages for them within their companies or careers in general.